 What PPI compensation you could reclaim

-If you’ve had a mortgage, credit card or loan you may have been mis-sold PPI.
+Have you ever had a mortgage, credit card or loan?
+If so, you may have been mis-sold PPI.

-If you remember any such conversation, there’s a chance you were mis-sold PPI and can claim.
+If you remember having a similar conversation but not told the correct details, there’s a chance you were mis-sold PPI and can claim.

-It’s well worth checking any mortgage, credit card and loan agreements.
-If you can see any of the following terms or similar, you’ve probably been sold PPI:
+It was worth checking any mortgage, credit card and loan agreements.
+If you see any of the following terms in the documents or similar, it’s likely you were sold PPI:

 How to claim PPI